All rdc commands support structured JSON output for programmatic consumption by AI agents and scripts.

 Explicit Flag

-rdc machine query prod-1 --output json
+rdc machine query --name prod-1 --output json

-rdc machine query prod-1 -o json
+rdc machine query --name prod-1 -o json

 Auto-Detection